scubamuc/wiki-md/LXD-LXC.bridged-network.md

 # Configure bridged network with Netplan (from 24.04)

 if you're happy using **Network-Manager** instead of **Netplan**, you can simply install Network-Manager `sudo apt install network-manager` and use that instead...
-Network-Manager uses Netplan too.
+Network-Manager can be used too.

 further Netplan reading:
 * https://thenewstack.io/how-to-create-a-bridged-network-for-lxd-containers/